aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-marshaljson.md

 exit status 2
 ```

-As we can see it parsed first input, but failed on the second input.
+The first input parsed correctly, but the second one failed.

 ## Implementation